ATI Custom: AH2- FA25- Exam 3

 Explanation of Correct Answers

-A nurse is caring for a client with ascites caused by liver failure.
-Which of the following should the nurse report for immediate follow-up?
+A nurse is caring for a client who has benign prostatic hyperplasia (BPH).
+Which of the following medications should the nurse plan to administer?

 Explanation